 Greater accountability also means that CEOs are held responsible for mistakes and failures.
 Thus, this can be a challenging and sometimes painful aspect of the role, as it requires a willingness to take ownership of mistakes and learn from them.

 While senior leadership can be a challenging role, it is also an incredibly rewarding one.
 Successful top managers are able to navigate the challenges of their roles with grace and skill, while also inspiring and motivating their teams to achieve their goals.

-In conclusion, Senior Leadership is a critical role in any business or organization.
+In conclusion, Senior Leadership plays a critical role in any business or organization.
 Senior leaders have a significant impact on their organizations and the people within them.
-While their role comes with significant benefits, it also comes with challenges such as higher expectations, stress, and greater accountability.
+While their role comes with significant benefits, it also comes with challenges, such as higher expectations, stress, and greater accountability.